MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-third-party.md

 ### Running a Virtual Processor
-A virtual processor is executed (i.e., is enabled to run guest code) by making a call to the `WHvRunVirtualProcessor` function.
-A call to this function blocks synchronously until either the virtual processor executed an operation that needs to be handled by the virtualization stack (e.g., accessed memory in the GPA space that is not mapped or not accessible) or the virtualization stack explicitly request an exit of the function (e.g., to inject an interrupt for the virtual processor or to change the state of the VM).

 #### Exit Contexts
 The detailed reason and additional information for the exit of the 'WHvRunVirtualProcessor' function is return in an output buffer of the function that receives a context structure for the exit.
 The data provided in this context buffer is specific to the individual exit reason, and for simple exit reasons the buffer might be unused (`RunVpExitLegacyFpError` and `RunVpExitInvalidVpRegisterValue`).